Type 05 amphibious fighting vehicle: Protection

-The vehicle has satellite navigation, fire suppression system, NBC protection system, day/night thermal vision, ensuring high degree of survivability for the crew.
-The hull is constructed with aluminum alloy chassis with additional steel glacis plates.
+The vehicle has satellite navigation, a fire suppression system, an NBC protection system, and day/night thermal vision, ensuring a high degree of survivability for the crew.
+The hull is constructed with an aluminum alloy chassis with additional steel glacis plates.
 Aluminum alloy reduces weight and provides protection against small arms rounds and shell splatter, while the steel plates can stop 12.7mm rounds.
 The turret is constructed of all-welded steel armor with composite plates, which gives all-around protection against 12.7mm rounds and shell splinters.
-The front face of the turret is claimed to stop 25mm AP round at 1000 m.
+The front face of the turret is claimed to stop 25mm AP rounds at 1000 m.
 The upper part of the suspension is protected by armor plates.

 Both ZBD-05 and ZTD-05 are fitted with laser warning receivers, which are connected to 2 sets of 4-barrel smoke grenade launchers.
 The storage area around the aft section double as slat armor.

 Deployment

 Type 05 amphibious fighting vehicles are deployed by People's Liberation Army Ground Force amphibious assault brigades and People's Liberation Army Navy Marine Corps.